-Purchasing an investment property can be an expensive proposition
+Purchasing an investment property can be expensive

 Costs to consider when investing in residential real estate

 - You need a 20 percent down payment on investment properties.